vestel/nikeplus2tcx/README.md

 ============

 This is a simple data extractor and converter to retrieve data from NikePlus and save as TCX file.
-Full format description is available at Garmin Developer Portal (http://developer.garmin.com/schemas/tcx/v2/)
+Full TCX format description is available at Garmin Developer Portal (http://developer.garmin.com/schemas/tcx/v2/) NikePlus API documentation is available at Nike Developer Site (https://developer.nike.com/)

 Installation